WuTheFWasThat/vimflowy/docs/plugins.md

-NOTE: *PLUGINS IS A WORK IN PROGRESS.
-THE API IS INCOMPLETE AND UNSTABLE*

-Nevertheless, if you think you've written a useful plugin, please make a PR!
-When/if it gets merged, we'll try not to break it.
+NOTE: *Plugins is currently a work in progress.
+The API is unstable.*

+However, once a plugin is on the master branch, it'll continue to be maintained.
+Please feel free to contact the maintainers of this repository if you're thinking about making a plugin.

+# Getting started

+First, see [here](CONTRIBUTING.md) for details on development setup.

+To make a plugin, make a directory `src/plugins/[YOUR_PLUGIN_NAME]`, with a `index.js` or `index.ts` file.
+Then add an import of your directory to [src/plugins/index.js](../src/plugins/index.js).

+In general, you should be making minimal changes outside your plugin folder.
+You may write your plugin in either Javascript or Typescript.
+For styles, you can simply import a CSS or SASS stylesheet from your index file.

+See the ["hello world" sample plugin](../src/plugins/examples/index.js) for an extremely minimal example.
+More involved examples can be found [here](../src/plugins).

 # Plugin API

-To make a plugin, import your javascript from [src/plugins/index.js](src/plugins/index.js).
-You can import CSS as well, from your javascript file.
-See the ["hello world" sample plugin](src/plugins/examples/index.js) for an extremely minimal example.

-You will have to rebuild vimflowy if using a static distribution.
-See [here](CONTRIBUTING.md) for details on development setup.

-Generally, this documentation may be less useful than just [looking at some example plugins](src/plugins).

 ## Registering a plugin